3D 2 WALK

-The designs developed for FFF are based on indigenous footwear features that influence the biomechanics of walking and environmental sustainability.
-The challenge was to retain these biomechanical and environmental benefits in designs for modern city wear.
-In all cases, as in “inhabitat” production, form follows material, function, and production method, not the other way around, and intervention in form related aspects is minimal.
+The designs developed for FFF are based on indigenous footwear.
+The challenge was to retain the barefoot, biomechanical and environmental benefits in designs for modern city wear.
+In all cases form follows the anatomy and function, not the other way around, and intervention in form related aspects is minimal.

 FFF also performed tests to understand which physical properties of hides and furs—for instance,

 thickness, stiffness, water permeability and intrusion, resistance to surface wear, and thermal insulation makes indigenous footwear so effective on specific local substrates (Ghent University, 2013), and then used this knowledge to design printed soles for use on surfaces found in other environments, such as cities.